snoyberg/snoyman.com/content/posts/economic-argument-functional-programming.md

 ## Fixed and sunk costs

 Many people have probably heard the phrase "sunk cost fallacy."
-But less commonly discussed are the things which proceed it: fixed and sunk costs.
+But less commonly discussed are the things which preceed it: fixed and sunk costs.
 Instead of some analogy, let's jump straight into the software on this one.

 Let's say it takes three years to learn to be a software developer.
 Let's say I value that time at $10,000 a year.
 So the cost of learning to be a software developer is $30,000.
 Now as a freshly minted software developer, I spend six months writing my first project for a consulting gig, where I get paid $20,000.
 A naive view of this would be that my costs were $35,000&mdash;3 years learning at $10,000 each, plus half a year of work for $5,000.
 And the revenue I made is $20,000.
 So I lost $15,000 on the venture.

 Now I get my second gig, also for $20,000 for 6 months.
 I still value my time at $5,000 for those 6 months, so now I've made a profit of $15,000.

 But is it really accurate to say I lost money on the first gig?
 Not really.
 The terms in economics for what are going on here are fixed versus variable costs.
-Learning to be a software developer is a fixed cost which in reality gets spread across multiple projects, while the variables costs are incurred for each and every project.
+Learning to be a software developer is a fixed cost which in reality gets spread across multiple projects, while the variable costs are incurred for each and every project.
 When I go to learn software development, I have to ask the question: how many years do I expect to work in this field?
 Based on that, I figure out whether the 3 year investment in learning programming is worth it.

 Now let's kick it up a notch.
 I've learnt how to program in language X. Just as I finish learning language X, an announcement is made that language X is dead, no new software will be written in it.
 I'm able to get 1 single gig in this language.
 Should I take that gig or not?
 From a purely financial standpoint, it's worth taking the project.
 I've _already_ spent the time on the fixed cost of learning language X. Since I've already made that investment, we no longer call it a fixed cost.
 Now it's a _sunk cost_.
 The cost is sunk, and we no longer take it into account when making further decisions.
 By contrast, if someone could have told me 3 years before that language X was about to die, I would have learned something else instead.